Investing in the Great Outdoors on the Nantahala and Pisgah

 Ecologically, the ancient forests of western North Carolina support a diversity of forest communities, from dry piedmont forests to high-elevation spruce-fir forests.
 Along with a diverse landscape, the forests support some of the most pristine waters in the country.
 Waters from the Nantahala and Pisgah National Forests supplement municipal water supplies in eight southeastern states, from Kentucky through Georgia.

 The Nantahala and Pisgah National Forests are also among the most visited in the National Forest System.
 The landscape contains a broad range of nationally recognized recreation destinations.
-Over the last 30 years, as the area’s population and visitation has increased, so has pressure on the Forests to provide clean water and recreation from a healthy forest landscape.
+Over the last 30 years, as the area’s population and visitation has increased, so has pressure on the Forest to provide clean water and recreation from a healthy forest landscape.

 At the same time, forest infrastructure, mostly constructed in the 1950s, has degraded over time.
 Areas of the Nantahala and Pisgah National Forests that experience high visitation are being “loved to death.”
 These recreation sites cannot accommodate the volume of visitors, and trails originally built in unsustainable locations are causing damage to sensitive resources.